AdamUllmann/Raylib-Synthesizer/README.md

 # Raylib-Synthesizer
 A digital synthesizer application for personal use.
 The program features 6-voice polyphony with 5 different waveform oscillator types.
 The program also features low-pass and high-pass filters with cutoff and resonance controls.
-Other additions include tuning functionality, note-to-frequency mapping, and a build-in oscilloscope.
+Other additions include tuning functionality, note-to-frequency mapping, and a built-in oscilloscope.

 ## Features: